What you will need:

 Draw a triangle 6cm wide by 11cm high.
 Draw a vertical dashed line in the middle of the triangle (3cm in).
 This will be the spine of your Eiffel Tower.

-This step is the trickiest of this drawing.
+This step is the trickiest of this drawing, however, if you have learnt how to draw dogs in school, this step is similar to that.
 Starting with the left-hand side: from the highest point of your triangle draw a curved line down towards the furthest left-hand corner of your triangle.
 Do the same for the right-hand side: draw a curved line from the highest point down to the furthest right-hand corner.

 Try and make the curved lines symmetrical to each other.
 If you are having difficulty with this, use tracing paper to trace the line from the left onto the right.
 If you don’t have tracing paper at home, you can use greaseproof/ baking paper as tracing paper.